balenr/dotfiles/README.md

-# My dotfiles
+# René's dotfiles for macOS and FreeBSD

+These are my configuration files (dotfiles) for macOS and FreeBSD.
+Use at your own risk.

+Most of the files are used on macOS, but should work on other \*nix like systems as well.

-Contains configuration files for:
+Currently the repository contains configuration files for:

 - vim
 - tmux
-- zsh
+- zsh (both macOS and FreeBSD)
+- X11

-## Regarding vim
+## Vim Vundle

 I use `Vundle` for plugin management, so get that first.
 Then run `:PluginInstall` from vim.